Resources

 Key principles of risk management

-principles of risk managementThese principles each represent a different type of risk response.
-After risk has been identified, the following strategies for risk treatment can be considered:
+These principles each represent a different type of risk response.
+After the risk has been identified, the following strategies for risk treatment can be considered:

 Risk avoidance

-Somewhat self explanatory, this strategy is focused on carefully planning so that certain risk potentials are completely (or at least, as completely as possible) removed from the operating procedures of a business.
+Somewhat self-explanatory, this strategy is focused on carefully planning so that certain risk potentials are completely (or at least, as completely as possible) removed from the operating procedures of a business.

 This approach assumes that a perceived risk event or factor can be removed from the business strategies in order to avoid the consequences of said outcome.